has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> Beauty is the first test: there is no permanent place in the world for ugly mathematics.
+> Mathematics is not about things, it's about the relationships between things.
 >
-> — *G.H.
-Hardy* (Pure Mathematics)
+> — *Terence Tao* (Mathematics)
 <!-- /DAILY QUOTE -->